big-org/toychain-data_structures/README.markdown

-# ToyChain
+# ToyChain Data Structures

-ToyChain is an attempt to implement a toy version of blockchain.
+This is an attempt to implement all the data structures of blockchain.

 ## Status